-W&I insurance has been introduced to China market for more than 10 years, and are increasingly popular among the parties to M&A (and private equity) transactions for the following reasons we observed: (i) a transaction involves auction process which makes it almost impossible for the purchaser to have a thorough due diligence investigation due to its limited access to seller data and the given time pressure; (ii) the W&I insurance can cover the losses of a purchaser above the seller's liability cap (if any) agreed upon in the transaction documents; (iii) many sellers, especially the financial sponsors, wish to realize a clean exit from the transaction, as they need to be certain about the sales proceeds distributable to their investors, without bearing contingent liability arising from a purchaser claim; and (iv) some purchasers may be reluctant to claim against the seller, aiming to maintain good relationship with the seller or seller's parent.
-In contrast with a purely domestic transaction in China where both parties are Chinese entities who are familiar with the legal and policy risks under the Chinese law, W&I insurances are more often used in cross-border transactions, in particular the outbound investments made by Chinese purchasers.
-A regulation promulgated by the Stateowned Assets Supervision and Administration Commission in 2017 even highly recommends that all state-owned or controlled enterprises at the central government level utilize insurance tools for risk avoidance purpose when they make outbound investment.
+W&I insurance has been introduced to China market for more than 10 years, and are increasingly active among the parties to M&A (and private equity) transactions for the following reasons we observed: (i) a big-size transaction oftentimes involves auction process which makes it almost impossible for the purchaser to have a thorough due diligence investigation due to its limited access to seller data and the given time pressure; (ii) the W&I insurance can cover the losses of a purchaser beyond the seller's liability cap (if any) agreed upon in the transaction documents; (iii) many sellers, especially the financial sponsors, wish to realize a clean exit from the transaction, as they need to be certain about the sales proceeds distributable to their investors, without bearing contingent liability arising from a purchaser claim; and (iv) some purchasers may be reluctant to claim against the seller, aiming to maintain good relationship with the seller or seller's parent.
+In contrast with a typical domestic transaction in China where both parties are Chinese entities who are familiar with the legal and policy risks under the Chinese law, W&I insurances are more often used in cross-border transactions, in particular the outbound investments in targets of a foreign country made by Chinese purchasers.
+A regulation promulgated by the State-owned Assets Supervision and Administration Commission in 2017 even highly recommends that all state-owned or controlled enterprises at the central government level utilize insurance tools for risk avoidance purpose when they make outbound investment.
+Recently, more standardized W&I insurance products have been put into China's M&A market to accommodate various needs of the relevant players.

-8. How active have financial sponsors been in acquiring publicly listed companies and/or buying infrastructure assets?
+8. How active have financial sponsors been in acquiring publicly listed companies?